 1. Write down your agenda and objectives

 Prepare your meeting by jotting down the key agenda and topics you wish to cover.
 This will help you stay focused and not go off on a tangent.
 You can send this out to your staff beforehand so they can prepare.

 Embed your meetings in and around your company culture; make it fun and engaging for your staff.
 You want to send the message that your meetings are valuable and important.
 This will help ensure staff arrive on time for meetings.

 If your meeting is focused on solving a specific problem, it is good practice to brainstorm ideas and come to a conclusion at the next meeting.
 This will allow everyone to get involved.

 Focus on positive communication and work on ways to overcome areas that need further attention.
 Don’t publicly criticise staff members and respect their opinion.

-To keep meetings short, provide summaries to key topics that you will be addressing.
-Provide a page of documented topics that are to the point.
+To keep meetings short, provide summaries of key topics that you will be addressing.
+Provide a page of document topics that are to the point.

 Inform staff to leave their devices outside the meeting room or only answer calls if it is an emergency.
-Devices can cause a distraction and shows that you don’t really value the meeting.
+Devices can cause a distraction and show that you don’t really value the meeting.

 Once your meeting is finalised, it is important to gain feedback from attendees to review how well you covered topics and engaged with staff.

 Once a week or fortnight, it is really important to gather your staff and departments together to ensure everyone is on the same page.
 It is healthy to debate certain ideas and allow everyone to speak up and have a say in regards to the business.